 Teacher of turkish: ms arzu gunaydin

-Teacher of mathematics: mr Andrew Hanna
+Teacher of mathematics and further mathematics and teaching and learning coach: mr Andrew Hanna

 Andrew studied Mathematics and Biophysics at Cairo University before completing a PGDip in health physics.
 He worked as a Medical physicist before moving to education.
 Andrew Taught in Egypt, Tennessee and France.
 After receiving PGCE from London Metropolitan University, Andrew has worked as a Teacher of Mathematics in different schools in Haringey.